dappforce/subsocial-docs/docs/faq/Overview.md

 slag: /overview/
 ---

-## Will there be a presale?

-The presale has ended.

 ## Will there be an IDO?
 If so, how can I participate?
 When IDO?

 An IDO is not planned at this time.